Patricia Kaas: 1993–1994: Je te dis vous

 Kaas's 1993 album Je te dis vous (Eng.: I'm addressing you formally) was her definitive breakthrough in the international music scene, selling 3 million copies in 47 countries.
 It was produced in Pete Townshend's Eel Pie Studio in London, England by Robin Millar, who had already worked for Sade and the Fine Young Cannibals.
-In the U.S.A. and United Kingdom, it appeared under the name of Tour de charme (not to be confused with the live album of the same name).
+In the U.S. and United Kingdom, it appeared under the name of Tour de charme (not to be confused with the live album of the same name).
 On the album, Kaas sang her first song in German: the song Ganz und gar (Eng: Absolutely) came from the pen of the German singer and songwriter Marius Müller-Westernhagen.
 The album also featured three tracks in English, including a cover of the James Brown number It's A Man's World.
 The British rock musician Chris Rea accompanied Kaas on the tracks Out of the Rain and Ceux qui n'ont rien (Eng: Those who have nothing) on guitar.

 Je te dis vous became Kaas's most successful album in the German-speaking world, only just missing out on the German top 10 (it spent 2 weeks at 11th place), but spending 36 weeks in the top 100.
 In Switzerland, Kaas reached 2nd place in the album charts, and 1st in France.
 It was her third album to go diamond, 11 months after its appearance.
 With the single Il me dit que je suis belle (Eng: He tells me I'm beautiful) by Sam Brewski (aka Jean-Jacques Goldman), Kaas achieved her second top five single in France.
 A remix of Reste sur moi (Eng: Stay on me) reached the top 20 of the American dance charts.

 The world tour that followed covered 19 countries.
 She was the first western singer to appear in Hanoi, Vietnam, after the Vietnam War, and she also toured in Cambodia, Japan, Korea and Thailand.
 During the tour, she also gave a benefit concert in Chernobyl in front of 30,000 spectators.
 In total, her audience counted 750,000 in 150 concerts.
 In 1994, her second live album Tour de charme (Eng: A tour with charm) was published, which, like Carnets de scène, was remade as a live DVD in 2004.

 The LP was released as Tour de Charme (not to be mistaken with her second live album) in the US (on 17 August 1993) and the United Kingdom, and shows a slightly different track-listing: